 Conservation in Action - Resting Sedge Fen

-This winter we are taking some important steps to rest and protect the unique habitat of Wicken's Sedge Fen, over the wetter winter months.
+We're taking some important steps to rest and protect the unique habitat of Wicken's Sedge Fen, over the wetter, colder months.

 In recent years we've noticed that a combination of greater footfall & wetter ground conditions have had a detrimental impact on the fragile habitat of Sedge Fen, especially along the Nature Trail, which follows the perimeter of the fen.

 Boggy / muddy conditions have become common leading to compaction of the peat soils & footpaths have widened as walkers often deviate from the main path to avoid wet or muddy areas.
 The plant communities on the footpath margins are struggling as seedlings struggle to break through the compacted soil.

 In the past we've tried to use duckboards to provide an easier access route through the worst conditions, however plant communities beneath the boards suffer from a lack of light.
 You also tend to create additional areas of damage where people step off the boards, and it takes considerable effort by the Ranger team to monitor & move the boards.

 Just like when we are recovering from illness, injury or surgery, often the best medicine is rest - and that's exactly what we're doing for Sedge Fen.